 The construction phase refers to the actual construction of the development on the property, and includes all earthworks and installation of bulk services (water, sewerage, roads, stormwater, electricity etc.).
-In terms of this application, this phase relates to the demolition of the existing structures and the reconstruction of the new units and infrastructure.
+In terms of this application, this phase relates to the construction of the civil engineering services and infrastructure.